Gladuin/iidx-controller/README.md

  - Negative terminal to GND.

 Encoder:
- - ~~The encoder's phase wires are ***REQUIRED*** to be connected to interrupt pins so it is advised to leave the encoder pins alone when editing the pinout.~~
+ - The encoder's phase wires can be connected to any digital data pins.
  - Set the PPR in `iidx-controller/IIDXHID.h`, line `5`.

 Sensitivity:
- - ~~If you want the default sensitivity to be something else than the current, change the second value of the array on line `56` of `iidx-controller/iidx-controller.ino`.~~
- - ~~You can change the 10 sensitivity values by changing the values in the array on line `56` of `iidx-controller/iidx-controller.ino`.~~
- - ~~Sensitivity can be disabled by setting `NO_SENSITIVITY` to `1` in `iidx-controller/IIDXHID.h` on line `7`.~~
- - Set it in Spice
+ - Settable in Spice
-	- 9 is normal, 1 means 1 full turn IRL equals to 10 full turns in software
- - Despite the name "Sensitivity", the value is from the "Turntable Resistence (or Turntable Weight)" setting found on lightning turntables, i.e. it has nothing to do with actual sensitivity

-Deadzone:
+Turntable Trigger Deadzone:
- - configurable in config.h
+ - Configurable in config.h `tt_deadzone_angle`.

 LED mode switching:
  - Hold the last button in the button array, and then tap the first button in the button array to switch modes.